notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 *lParam [in]*
 : int priorityView, which must be either 0 (main view) or 1 (secondary view).
-It will give priority to the chosen view, but if the given bufferID cannot be found in the chosen view, the other view will be searched.
+It will search the chosen view first, but if the given bufferID cannot be found in the chosen view, the other view will also be searched.

 **Return value**:
 : Returns -1 if bufferID doesn't exist, else returns the encoded viewIndex and docIndex.